-THEMES RECOMMENDATIONS BACKGROUND ELEMENTS AND EXPLANATIONS Cells and batteries Preferably place cells and batteries so they are readily accessible without dismantling the product, using for example, a hatch, a snap-fit cover Cells and batteries must be removed from the early treatment stages in order to be directed to specific treatment sectors, and before contaminating the other fractions.
-These parts are hard to identify and sort after the grinding stage.
-Operators must therefore remove them easily during the hand decontamination stage, prior to grinding.
+THEMES RECOMMENDATIONS BACKGROUND ELEMENTS AND EXPLANATIONS • Cells and batteries Preferably place cells and batteries so they are readily accessible without dismantling the product, using for example, a hatch, a snap-fit cover Cells and batteries must be removed from the early treatment st to be directed to specific treatment sectors, and before contro other fractions.
+These parts are hard to identify and sort after the g Operators must therefore remove them easily during the hand dec stage, prior to grinding. aminating the prinding stage.
 Avoid welding cells directly on circuit boards.
-The cells that are directly welded on circuit boards are hardly identified by sorting operators and may be end up in the circuit board fraction.
-Therefore, they will not go through any treatment process specific to cells and batteries.
-Whenever possible, avoid using Lithium-based technologies for cells and batteries.
-If using this type of cells and batteries is essential, indicate the presence of these elements on the product, and make the right design choices for easy removal (see recommendations above).
+The cells that are directly welded on circuit boards are hardly identi operators and may be end up in the circuit board fraction.
+Therefore go through any treatment process specific to cells and batteries.
+Whenever possible, indicate the presence of lithium-based cells and batteries on the product, and make the right design choices for easy removal (see recommendations above).
 "Lithium" cells and batteries are very sensitive to short circuits.
-Their use entails a risk of explosion as operators may cause a short circuit trying to remove them during the hand sorting stages.
-If cells and batteries are not removed during the early hand sorting stages, explosions may take place and fires may break out near the disintegrator or the grinding machine.
-Circuit boards For easy removal of circuit boards: prefer clipping to fix them on the support, limit the number of fixing points.
-Circuit boards are components requiring a specific treatment as described in the WEEE Directive (Directive 2012/19/EU).
-They must be removed from the early treatment stages in order to be directed to specific treatment sectors.
-Moreover, they contain critical metals whose recycling is an important challenge in environmental and economic terms and resource availability.
-Some assembly methods make their removal more difficult, thus reducing the recycling rate of these critical metals. - Other regulated substances Where appropriate, indicate the presence of a lighting source on the product , and make the right design choices for easy removal.
-Some WEEE appliances contain mercury backlight lamps that must go through specific treatment processes.
-Therefore, they must be identified and easily removed during the early treatment process stages to avoid contaminating the other fractions.
+Their u of explosion as operators may cause a short circuit trying to remove the manual sorting stages.
+If cells and batteries are not removed do manual sorting stages, explosions may take place and fires may brea disintegrator or the grinding machine. e them during uring the early Circuit boards For easy removal of circuit boards: prefer clipping to fix them on the support, limit the number of fixing points.
+Circuit boards are components requiring a specific treatment as the WEEE Directive (Directive 2012/19/EU).
+They must be removed treatment stages in order to be directed to specific treatment sectors.
+I contain critical metals whose recycling is an important challenge in and economic terms and resource availability.
+Some assembly methor removal more difficult, thus reducing the recycling rate of these critic from the early Moreover, they environmental ods make their